1) Why do we have representative government in most democracies?

 Answer: When elections are held in all the constituencies at the same time, either on the same day or within few days, this is called general elections.
-Sometimes, election is held only for one constituency to fill the vacancy caused by death or resignation of a member.
+Sometimes, the election is held only for one constituency to fill the vacancy caused by the death or resignation of a member.
 This is called a by-election.

 53) How are constituencies for Lok Sabha decided by the Election Commission?

 (i) For the Lok Sabha elections, the country is divided into 543 constituencies.